lukso-network/docs/docs/standards/rpc-api.md

 It requests that the user provides an Ethereum address to be identified by.

 Returns
-`string[]` - if the user accepts the request, it returns an array of a single, hexadecimal Ethereum address string, or 4001 - if the user rejects the request
+`string[]` - if the user accepts the request, it returns an array of a single, hexadecimal Ethereum address string, or an error with code 4001 if the user rejects the request.

 ### wallet_switchEthereumChain {#wallet_switchEthereumChain}